Kamilcuk/nomad-tools/README.md

   evaluations.

   If the option --no-preserve-status is given, then exit with the following status:
-    0    when the job was stopped
+    0    when the job was stopped.
   Otherwise, exit with the following status:
     ?    when the job has one task, with that task exit status, 0    when all tasks of the job exited with 0 exit status,